penseipublicidade/website/docs/controls/animatedswitcher.md

 ## Properties

+### `content`

+The content to display.
+When the `content` changes, the AnimatedSwitcher will animate the transition from the old `content` to the new one.

 ### `duration`

 The duration, in milliseconds, of the transition from the old `content` value to the new one.